Westlake-AI/openmixup/docs/GETTING_STARTED.md

 ## Train existing methods

-**Note**: The default learning rate in config files is for 8 GPUs.
+**Note**: The default learning rate in config files is for 4 or 8 GPUs.
 If using differnt number GPUs, the total batch size will change in proportion, you have to scale the learning rate following `new_lr = old_lr * new_ngpus / old_ngpus`.
 We recommend to use `tools/dist_train.sh` even with 1 gpu, since some methods do not support non-distributed training.

 ### Train with single/multiple GPUs